foxitsoftware/cordova-plugin-foxitpdf/README.md

 ## iOS How To Use

-1. Remove references to FoxitSource, uitextensions.
-Create the FoxitSource group.
-(Because cordova plug-in can not create ios group)
+1. Remove references to FoxitSource and UI Extensions.
+Create the FoxitSource group (because Cordova plug-in can not create iOS group).
 2. Turn off arc mode, Build Settings -> Objective-C Automatic Reference Counting to NO
 3. Insert the following code into the AppDelegate.h file